weaversa/c_list_types/README.md

 # C List Types

-There are numerous C libraries that provide support for a list, but none (that I found) that support stong typing.
-Of couse, this is not possible with C, but the code here provides some close approximation.
+There are numerous C libraries that provide support for a generic list, but none (that I found) that support strong typing.
+Of course, this is not possible with C, but the code here provides some close approximation.

 Where standard list implementations act as containers that hold `void *` objects, this implementation is essentially a set of macros that